A native of Colorado, Neil found success in the business world while managing simultaneous degree studies in business and engineering.

 I am honored to be included in an amazing industry that has great talent and opportunity. - Neil Erickson

-Encouraged from a young age to seek, to climb, to forge, to discover and recover, Terrie developed an insatiable curiosity that led to positions within the international media and several award-winning writing and promotions teams at venues including CBS, NBC, Penguin UK and USA and Hobson's Press, now known as Cambridge University Press.
+Encouraged from a young age to seek, climb, discover and recover, this third-generation Colorado native developed an insatiable curiosity that led to positions within the international media and several award-winning writing and promotions teams at venues including CBS, NBC, Penguin UK and USA and Hobson's Press, now known as Cambridge University Press.
 Awards include the Queen's Service Award (UK), La Voz y Papel (Spain), Heartland Emmy, and Young Journalist of the Year (Colorado).
 Terrie read English Literature at Cambridge, studied Creative Writing at SUNY (University of New York), and Journalism at the University of Colorado at Denver.
 She is equally proud of the "Master of Mirth" status awarded by Ringling Bros. and Barnum and Bailey Circus.

 See Wish List for updates.